 That level of equipment should also give you a good idea of just how luxurious the Q7 e-tron is.
 Five passengers can travel in sublime comfort and luxury, thanks to the huge amount of leg and headroom in the rear, as well as the superb front seats.

 One of the few downsides of this car is that you can’t get the seven seats that were available on other versions of the Q7.
 That’s because of the big batteries that are needed to give it significant electric-only range.
 However, there’s class-leading boot space to compensate.

-Plus, this is also one of the classiest cars on the market – as you'd expect from what was one of the more expensive models in the Audi range.
+Plus, this is still a very classy car – as you'd expect from what was one of the more expensive models in the Audi range.
 The interior, in particular, is beautifully built from superb materials, as well as looking modern.
 It leaves you in no doubt that you're getting what you paid for.